 That means that you'll have to get your video content from elsewhere and copy it across to the Nokia Lumia 520 (or to a microSD card).

 Once you've got some videos on the phone they're laid out as a list with thumbnails and their titles.
 You tap on one to play it and then you have a few standard video controls (pause, skip and fit to screen).
 That's all there is to it.
 So it's pretty bare bones, but it gets the job done in the end.

 The 4-inch screen is just about big enough to watch a video on comfortably, while the phone itself is also light and comfortable to hold for extended periods (just as long as you don't let the corners dig into your hands).
 The resolution and screen quality could certainly be better but in practice it actually didn't seem too bad.

 The player also supports a variety of file formats, specifically MP4, H.264, H.263 and WMV.
-It sounds average through the internal speakers too, which is good if you have to use it, though we'd advise you use headphones for richer sounds.
+It sounds average through the internal speakers too, which is good if you have to use it, though I'd advise you use headphones for richer sounds.

 Photos are housed in the 'Photos' app, which seems logical, and it's not a bad app either.
 If you tap on 'camera roll' you can see thumbnails of every photo you've taken on the handset, and then tap on one to open it.

 At that point you can then scroll through the rest of your photos or tap on the three dots at the bottom of the screen to edit the current photo, delete it, save it to OneDrive or set it as your lockscreen wallpaper.